Electricity and Magnetism II (PHY 322)

 LVC is a community of inclusive excellence.
 We affirm the rights of all persons to a superior educational experience that is characterized by respect for others.
 As such, this class and all classes at LVC, are places where our core values of inclusiveness, civility and appreciation of difference are affirmed.

 Lebanon Valley College is committed to fostering an environment of inclusion and support, which includes honoring all its members’ forms of self-identification.
-This policy provides uses of preferred first names and pronouns for students, faculty, staff, friends, and alumni who wish to provide them.
+This policy supports the use of self-identified first names and pronouns for students, faculty, staff, friends, and alumni who wish to provide them.
 Many members of the LVC community may use names other than their legal names to identify themselves.
-If the use of this different name is not for misrepresentation, LVC acknowledges that a preferred name may be used wherever possible.
-The preferred name will be recorded and used except where the legal name is required.
+If the use of this different name is not for misrepresentation, LVC acknowledges that a chosen name may be used wherever possible.
+The name will be recorded and used except where the legal name is required.
+Be aware that LVC is implementing a new process in which students can specify if their chosen name is for internal use only or for both internal and external use.
+Students may see more information and update their information via the student information form accessible through MyLVC.

-Although students, faculty, staff, friends, and alumni are free to determine the preferred name and pronoun they wish to be known by, the College deserves the right to deny a preferred name and pronoun if it is used inappropriately.
+Although students, faculty, staff, friends, and alumni are free to determine the name and pronoun they wish to be known by, the College reserves the right to deny a name and pronoun if it is used inappropriately.

 Gender pronouns are those pronouns that members of the community use to represent themselves.
-Gender pronouns can include, but are not limited to, he/him/his, she/her/hers, they/them/theirs, etc. Asking for and correctly using a person’s pronoun is one of the most basic ways to show respect for a person’s gender identity.
+Gender pronouns can include, but are not limited to, he/him/his, she/her/hers, they/them/theirs, etc. Correctly using a person’s pronoun is one of the most basic ways to show respect for a person’s gender identity.

-Preferred name and pronouns will be entered and accessible internally for members of the campus community.
-Lebanon Valley College expects all faculty, staff, and students to facilitate the use of preferred names and pronouns listed on the directory and class rosters.
+Names and pronouns will be entered and accessible to members of the campus community.
+LVC expects all faculty and students to respect community members’ names and pronouns as consistent with our dedication to inclusion and equity.

 Title IX makes it clear that violence, harassment, and any type of sexual misconduct based on sex and gender are civil rights violations.
-If you or someone you know has experienced violence, discrimination, or harassment, support is available through Counseling Services, Health Service, the Chaplain’s office, the Victim Advocacy Program, and Title IX deputies.
+If you or someone you know has experienced violence, discrimination, or harassment, support is available through Counseling Services, Health Service, the Chaplain’s office, and Title IX deputies.
 Please refer to the Student Handbook or the College Catalog for specific contact information.

 The faculty of Lebanon Valley College approved guidelines on Equivalent Instructional Activities that will be used to substitute for face-to-face contact hour requirements for this online or hybrid course.
 These activities are clearly documented in this syllabus.
 For further details, please review the approved Equivalent Instructional Activities.